ingest/ingest-php-sdk/README.md

 ## Installation

-Importing our SDK into your PHP project is super easy with Composer.
+Importing our SDK into your PHP project is super easy with Composer (https://getcomposer.org).
 Just run the following command:

 ```
 composer require ingest/php-sdk